Freedom of Speech

 Code of Practice

 1. In pursuance of its duties as laid down in Section 43 of the Education (No 2) Act 1986 (see Annex A above) Imperial College issues the following Code in order to take the steps which are reasonably practicable to ensure that freedom of speech within the law is secured for students and staff of the College and for visiting speakers and members of the public.
-This code applies equally to meetings, debates, speeches, talks, presentations or other activities organised by students or staff of the College (“Events”), irrespective of whether they are held on College or external premises.
+This code applies equally to meetings, debates, speeches, talks, presentations or other activities organised by students or staff of the College (“Events”), whether they are held on College premises, external premises, or virtual spaces on online platforms.
+Organisers of conferences should refer to this policy in conjunction with the College’s Conferences Policy.
 Personal data processed under the procedures of this Code will be processed in accordance with the College's Privacy Notice.

 Events to which this code applies